CoryParsnipson/Hackintosh-Thinkpad-Yoga-12-2015/README.md

 Sometimes people prefer to have OpenCore load Grub or be the only bootloader.
 I wanted to keep Grub.

-I booted into Fedora and added a new entry based on (this guide)[https://github.com/SayantanRC/URLs/blob/master/grub_to_opencore.md].
+I booted into Fedora and added a new entry based on [this guide](https://github.com/SayantanRC/URLs/blob/master/grub_to_opencore.md).

 Open `/etc/grub.d/40_custom` and add a new entry: